yarrodz/import/README.md

 ####

 #### There are 8 requests:

     There is currently no way to share a socket.io request in Postman, so it cannot be added to a Postman collection.
 I have tested it using a socket.io request in Postman.

-    First, we need to connect to the socket.
+    First, we need to connect to the socket. http://localhost:3000/processes
-    http://localhost:3000/processes
-    Next, we need to send a 'join' event including the unitId of the import that has executed or will be executed (646cd1accef0e54e78f8aec0).
+    Next, we need to send a 'join' event including the processId of the import that has executed (646cd1accef0e54e78f8aec0).
     We will receive updated import process data when it changes.

     connect
     http://localhost:3000/imports/connect
     accepts: